 Summary

-This document provides an update on the CDO BI team overview, vision and journey of the team to create the metrics, along with dependency and challenges faced by the BI team in that journey and their potential solutions.
+This document provides an update on the CDO Business Intelligence (BI) team vision, the status of CDO BI metrics, and a summary of key dependencies and challenges faced by the BI team.
 The document also presents a forward looking H2 roadmap and seeks feedback on roadmap prioritization from the product team.

 Team Overview

-The CDO organization traditionally not had a Business Intelligence team.
-The organization had depended on SH BI and Alexa BI teams (renamed as AXD BI), as well as tools built by engineering teams using PMET, Atocha, ADAC dashboards.
-In 2020 the CDO organization launched a centralized BI team, in order to have better control over our own BI destiny.
-Currently we have a HC of 3: 1 BI BIS, 1 DE and 1 DE intern joining in July for all the product areas in CDO.
+When CDO was formed in late 2018, the organization did not have a Business Intelligence team.
+Instead, the organization depended on Smart Home (SH) BI and Alexa BI teams (renamed as AXD BI), as well as tools and metrics built by engineering teams using PMET, Atocha, and ADAC dashboards.
+In 2020 the CDO organization launched a centralized BI team to obtain greater control over our own BI destiny.
+Currently we have two BIS plus a summer intern: one L6 Business Intelligence Engineer (BIE), one L5 Data Engineer (DE), and one intern DE.

+The establishment of a dedicated BI discipline within CDO follows a pattern throughout the broader Alexa organization.
+In 2015/2016, when Alexa was relatively small, there was one single BI team (Alexa BI) to serve all customers.
+Alexa BI continues to support 1P customer adoption and engagement data today.
+However, Alexa BI is not resourced to serve the individual requests from all Alexa teams.
+Hence, various teams in Alexa have created separate BI disciplines such as Smart Home BI, Music BI, Friction BI, ASK BI and AVS BI, etc. Each BI team is responsible for establishing a data pipeline and completing the data engineering necessary to enable dashboards/metrics to be quickly generated by its customers.

 Customers and Vision